 Refresh a status

-In many situations, you need to quickly re-check one or multiple services to refresh their status.
-This can be achieved in two ways:
+In many situations, you need to quickly re-check one or multiple resources to refresh their status.

-- By directly clicking on the Check button on the line when the mouse is over
+- By directly clicking on the button on the line when the mouse is over (Forced check only).

-- By selecting multiple lines and clicking on the Check button, above the table.
+- By selecting one or multiple lines and clicking on the Check or Forced check button above the table.

 Submit a status